 Felting is the process of making a fabric from fibres.
 I hope I have combined two of my loves into one place – fibres and stories in all their glorious forms.

-I am also a new member of Walton Art Group.
-This is another new venture, where I hope to develop my painting skills and experiment even further with mixed media.
+I am a member of the Walton Group of Artists and Artists Around Wetherby.
+I have been able to exhibit with both groups locally.
+This is a relatively new venture, where I hope to develop my painting skills and experiment even further with mixed media.

 I work in my lovely ‘seaside blue’ potting shed.
 I use Merino wool tops to blend gorgeous colours of fibres together to create a landscape or background.
 Then I come into the warmth of the house to machine embroider or hand embroider the details on the pictures.

 Colour and texture are integral.
 The colours in our landscapes are ever changing and beautiful at any time of the year.
 The textures of fibres, yarns and other textile materials are incorporated.
 Each piece is experimental.

 Some of art work, prints and cards can be seen and bought from the Scotts Arms Pub, restaurant and guest rooms.

 Busy Summer - 3rd Open Studios; a commission and an exhibition.

 My second open studio, which was also affected by covid.
 I have described my working processes here.

 This post talks about the very first Open Studio in which I've taken part.

 I will share all of my news and events here.
 I would like to describe the start of my journey into fibres, yarns and felting.